Zhbert/Zhbert-Utilities/README.md

 A simple utility for automatically generating a new post template for Jekyll.

 The target OS is Linux.
 Tested on Ubuntu 20.04.03 with KDE.

+## Downcaser

+Simple utility for convert a string into downcase and replace spaces to underlines.